guava-coder/go-register/README.md

     Email:    "mark@mail.com",
 	Password: "123"

- > There is also one unauthorized user, you can use it to test login failed:
+ > There is also one unauthorized user, you can use it to try login failed:

     Email:    "lisa@mail.com",
     Password: "123"